Guide

 Detailed instruction is on Tutorial page.

-If the package contains executable files in its bin/
+If the package contains executable files in its bin/ or root directory, symbolic links pointing

-them will be created in $SHELP_ROOT/bin/
+them will be created in $SHELP_ROOT/bin/ directory on installation.

-, so you can use the executable files without
+$SHELP_ROOT/bin is added to $PATH by shelp init -, so you can use the executable files without

 specifying their paths.